Morocco Desert Trek

 • Expedition leader (English speaking)

-• Local Amazigh guide (English speaking)
+• Local guide (English speaking)

 • Camel caravan for transporting kit